Jerry Morton: Storylines

-Jerry arrived in Coronation Street with his family in March 2007, moving in and opening a new takeaway shop on the street.
-He immediately clashed with next-door neighbour Gail Platt (Helen Worth) as he was constantly playing his music at full volume.
-He relied heavily upon his eldest daughter Jodie to care for his younger children – Darryl, Mel, Kayleigh and Finlay – and run the kebab shop, leading to her departure in November that year.
-He began a romance with Eileen Grimshaw, which ended after several months when she told him she felt she was becoming a surrogate mother to his children, and had no desire to assume that role.
+Jerry arrives in Coronation Street with his family in March 2007, moving in and opening a new takeaway shop on the street.
+He immediately clashes with next-door neighbour Gail Platt (Helen Worth) over playing his music at full volume.
+He relies heavily upon his eldest daughter Jodie (Samantha Seager) to care for his younger children – Darryl (Jonathan Dixon), Mel (Emma Edmondson), Kayleigh (Jessica Barden) and Finlay (Ramone Quinn) – and run the kebab shop, leading to her departure in November that year.
+He begins a romance with Eileen Grimshaw (Sue Cleaver), which ends after several months when she tells him she feels she's becoming a surrogate mother to his children, and has no desire to assume that role.

-Jerry suffered a heart attack in May 2008, prompting Kayleigh to call his estranged wife Teresa Bryant.
-At first Jerry was horrified to see her but eventually conceded that he needed her help.
-Teresa moved in, much to Mel's displeasure, but soon outstayed her welcome.
-In a bid to ensure Jerry would not force her to leave, she took control of his medication and deliberately kept him ill, so he would rely on her.
-By August 2008, Teresa's tampering had taken its toll and Jerry collapsed, banging his head on the coffee table as he fell and knocking himself unconscious.
-He was taken to hospital, where his family learnt that he could die but he came round at the beginning of September and Teresa confessed to Jerry.
-He was horrified by her betrayal.
-Jerry now refuses to see Teresa and this led to Mel arresting Teresa for attempted murder but Jerry refused to make a statement so Teresa could not be charged.
-On 26 September 2008, Jerry told his family that he wanted them to move to Spain.
-After the scandal with Teresa, he yearned for a new start for the sake of his kids and his health.
-Mel and Darryl chose to stay as she had recently qualified as a police officer and he did not want to leave his friends and wanted to run the chip/kebab shop.
-Disappointed about their decisions but fully understanding, he left Coronation Street on 29 September 2008 with his younger children Kayleigh and Finlay, bound for a new life.
+Jerry suffers a heart attack in May 2008, prompting Kayleigh to call his ex-wife Teresa Bryant (Karen Henthorn).
+At first Jerry is horrified to see her but eventually concedes that he needs her help.
+Teresa moves in, much to Mel's displeasure, but soon outstays her welcome.
+In a bid to ensure Jerry would not force her to leave, she takes control of his medication and deliberately keeps him ill, so he would rely on her.
+By August 2008, Teresa's tampering takes its toll and Jerry collapses, banging his head on the coffee table and falling unconscious.
+He is taken to hospital, where his family learns that he could die.
+He recovers in early September and Teresa confesses to him.
+Jerry now refuses to see Teresa and Mel arrests Teresa for attempted murder, but Jerry refuses to make a statement.
+On 26 September 2008, Jerry tells his family that he wants them to move to Spain.
+After the scandal with Teresa, he yearns for a new start for the sake of his kids and his health.
+Mel and Darryl choose to stay as she had recently qualified as a police officer and he does not want to leave his friends and wants to run the kebab shop.
+Disappointed about their decisions but fully understanding, he leaves Coronation Street on 29 September 2008 with his younger children Kayleigh and Finlay, bound for a new life.

-On 14 November, Dev Alahan phoned Jerry in Spain and made him an offer on the Kebab shop and within a week, their transaction was complete.
-On the day the sale of Kebab shop went through, it was revealed Jerry had rented Number 6 to Eddie, Anna and Gary Windass, much to the chagrin of Darryl and Teresa.
+On 14 November, Dev Alahan (Jimmi Harkishin) phones Jerry in Spain and makes him an offer on the Kebab shop and within a week, their transaction was complete.
+On the day of the sale of the kebab shop, it is revealed Jerry had rented Number 6 to Eddie (Steve Huison), Anna (Debbie Rush) and Gary Windass (Mikey North), much to the chagrin of Darryl and Teresa.